msft-mirror-aosp/platform.tools.netsim/guide/src/development/README.md

 cuttlefish](#netsim_with_cuttlefish) to build netsim by `soong` in `aosp-master` manifest branch.

-## emulator and cuttlefish build branches
+## Emulator and cuttlefish build branches

 The *netsim* network simulator is built as a component of [emulator](https://source.android.com/docs/setup/create/avd)